-Va. lawsuit denounces ‘pathological’ critical race theory taught to 8th graders
+Va. lawsuit denounces anti-racism curriculum as ‘pathological’ critical race theory

 “It’s yet another one of these situations where the right wing is continuing to push and push and push, and what we know to be true is that our students deserve better,” Moxham said.

-Emily Mathon, another parent, followed Moxham, stating that the school system’s anti-racism policy and Culturally Responsive Teaching are in line with its mission statement to “know every student.”
+Emily Mathon followed Moxham, stating that the school system’s anti-racism policy and Culturally Responsive Teaching are in line with its mission statement to “know every student.”

-“To do that, we have to embrace the intersectionality of children’s identities and cultures,” Malton said.
+“To do that, we have to embrace the intersectionality of children’s identities and cultures,” Mathon said.
 “We must adapt, grow and change to create learning environments of belonging.
 That requires efforts, intentionality and discomfort for some.”

-In an interview, Ryan Bangert, ADF’s senior counsel and vice president of legal strategy, said the school district was “telling students to affirmatively support ideas that run counter to students’ deeply held moral beliefs.”
-The organization also sent a letter Friday to Harrisonburg City Public Schools demanding the district rescind policies affirming students’ chosen pronouns.
+In an interview, Ryan Bangert, ADF’s senior counsel and vice president for legal strategy, said the school district was “telling students to affirmatively support ideas that run counter to students’ deeply held moral beliefs.”
+The organization also sent a letter Friday to Harrisonburg City Public Schools demanding that the district rescind policies affirming students’ chosen pronouns.

 “We chose this particular moment because, quite frankly, of how disturbing the things we are seeing out of the school district are,” he said of the Albemarle suit.
 “Bigotry cannot be defeated by more bigotry.”